Hexbon-com/hexbon.pages.dev/README.md

 A secure, client-side decryption tool for accessing your <a href="https://hexbon.com" target="_blank">Hexbon.com</a> encrypted data.
 This tool serves as a redundancy solution to ensure you always have access to your encrypted information, even if the main Hexbon service is unavailable.

+**🔐 Security Notice**: Always verify you're using the official hosted versions.
+Never enter your encryption key on suspicious or unofficial sites.

 ## Table of Contents

 - 🔐 [Overview](#-overview)